codeship/screencast-storyboards/README.md

 Screencast storyboards
 ======================

-The storyboards for screecasts about how to set up the Codeship with various technologies.
+The storyboards for screecasts about how to set up Codeship with various technologies.

 At the moment these storyboards exist: